Police investigating fatal shooting of 15-year-old girl - Leader Publications

 EDWARDSBURG — Police are currently investigating the death of a 15-year-old girl who was killed following a Sunday afternoon shooting in Ontwa Township.

 At 1:42 p.m.
-Sunday, officers of the Ontwa Township/Edwardsburg Police Department were dispatched to Maple Street in Ontwa Township for an investigation of a 15-year-old that was shot by a 12-year-old.
+Sunday, officers of the Ontwa Township/Edwardsburg Police Department were dispatched to Maple Street in Ontwa Township for an investigation of a 15-year-old who was shot by a 12-year-old.

-Witness told police that a gun was taken from a safe but believed that it was not loaded.
+Witnesses told police that a gun was taken from a safe, but it was believed that it was not loaded.
 The suspect pointed the firearm at the victim and pulled the trigger.
 The 15-year-old victim succumbed to her injuries at the scene.

 Police are currently investigating the shooting.
 Once the investigation is complete, it will be forwarded to the Cass County Prosecutor’s Office for review of charges.